Are the Love Is Blind contestants still together?

 So what’s happening with Lauren Speed and Cameron Hamilton?

-The couple seemed to have only grown stronger since meeting face-to-face, with Lauren describing their bond as “super special” during their time in Mexico.
+The couple seemed to only grow stronger after meeting face-to-face, with Lauren, 32, describing their bond as “super special” during their time in Mexico.

-Lauren did, however, raise some concern about being in an interracial relationship, as Cameron is the first white guy she’s dated.
+She did, however, raise some concern about being in an interracial relationship, as Cameron, 28, is the first white guy she’s dated.

 Speaking about her family’s worries, she said: “It’s my life to live, and I’ll just have to take whatever comes with that… If I have to make some people uncomfortable in the process, so be it.”